 Why is Crunchyroll not working on Firefox?

-You can also try lowering the video quality.
+Judging by this last potential culprit, you can also try lowering the video quality.
 This can be helpful if the internet connection is unstable.
-You may also have some problems with the data cache in Firefox which you’ll need to clear out.
-That’ll be shown in the guide.

 How can I fix Crunchyroll not working in Firefox?